Voice of God: Its nature

-The bat kol was considered to be Divine in origin.
-In the course of the narrative in Berachot 3a, "God" is put instead of "bat kol"; and not infrequently God, when using the bat kol, is represented as speaking in the first person.
+The bat kol was considered to be divine in origin.
+In the narrative in Berachot 3a, the equivalent of "God" is used instead of "bat kol"; not infrequently, God, when using the bat kol, is represented as speaking in the first person.
 Sometimes bat kol is identified with the Holy Spirit.

-Despite being identified with the Holy Spirit or even with God, the bat kol differed essentially from prophecy.
-The Holy Spirit rested upon the prophets, and the conversations between them were personal and intimate; while those that heard the bat kol had no relation whatever to the Holy Spirit.
-The Prophets possessed the Holy Spirit; but the bat kol could not be possessed: God spoke through it as He did through the Prophets.
-For this reason, the bat kol addressed not only righteous individuals, but sinners, common people, or multitudes, both in the Holy Land and abroad.
-Prophecy was a gift of which not only the prophet but his generation had to be worthy.
-From this point of view the bat kol was explained as a lesser gift to Israel than prophecy, but not, as some said, as a lower degree of prophecy.
+Despite being identified with the Holy Spirit or God directly, the bat kol differed essentially from prophecy.
+The Holy Spirit was said to rest upon the prophets, and the conversations between them were personal and intimate.
+Those who heard the bat kol had no relation whatever to the Holy Spirit.
+The prophets possessed the Holy Spirit; in contrast, the bat kol could not be possessed: God spoke through it as he did through the prophets.
+For this reason, the bat kol addressed not only righteous individuals but also sinners, common people, or multitudes, both in the Land of Israel and the diaspora.
+Prophecy was a gift of which the prophet and his generation had to be worthy to receive.
+From this point of view, the bat kol was explained as a lesser gift to Israel than prophecy, but not, as some said, as a lower degree of prophecy.

 Content and examples

-The bat kol revealed the Divine will in perfectly intelligible words, usually in the form of a passage from the Bible.

-According to rabbinical tradition, the bat kol coexisted with prophecy; that is, at a time when the Holy Spirit rested upon Israel, as well as at other times.
-Thus the bat kol spoke to Abraham, Esau, the Israelites at the Sea of Reeds, Moses and Aaron, Saul, David, Solomon, King Manasseh, Nebuchadnezzar, the inhabitants of Sheol, the Rechabites, Haman, and those feasting with Ahasuerus.
-The bat kol is frequently connected with Moses' death.
+The bat kol revealed the divine will in commonly accessible language, usually in the form of a passage from the Hebrew Bible.
+According to rabbinical tradition, the bat kol coexisted with prophecy (that is, when the Holy Spirit rested upon Israel and Babylonia).
+The bat kol spoke to Abraham, Esau, the Israelites at the Sea of Reeds, Moses and Aaron, Saul, David, Solomon, Manasseh of Judah, Nebuchadnezzar, the inhabitants of Sheol, the Rechabites, Haman, and those feasting with Ahasuerus.
+The bat kol is frequently connected with Moses's death.

-Rabbinic sources state that "after the death of the last three prophets – Haggai, Zechariah, and Malachi – the Holy Spirit departed from Israel; but the bat kol was still heard."
+Rabbinic sources state that "after the death of the last three prophets—Haggai, Zechariah, and Malachi—the Holy Spirit departed from Israel; but the bat kol was still heard".
 Many stories of its later appearance appear in rabbinic literature.
-A bat kol decided between the Houses of Hillel and Shammai in favor of the House of Hillel.
+A bat kol decided between the Houses of Hillel and Shammai in favor of the House of Hillel, according to a Talmudic sugya in Eruvin 13b in which the bat kol said, "Elu ve-elu ('these and those are the words of the living God')".
 Shimon bar Yochai emerged from his stay in a cave only after receiving permission from a bat kol.
-In the Oven of Akhnai story, a bat kol declared that the halakha was in accordance with Rabbi Eliezer, yet the other rabbis rejected this declaration on the grounds that the Torah is Not in Heaven.
-It was said that whenever there is no law, no high-priesthood, and no Sanhedrin, a bat kol cries: "Strengthen ye the weak hands".
+In the Oven of Akhnai story, a bat kol declared that the halakha was in accordance with Rabbi Eliezer.
+Yet, the other rabbis rejected this declaration on the grounds that the "Torah is not in Heaven".
+It was said that whenever there is no law (Halakha), no high priesthood, and no Sanhedrin, a bat kol cries: "Strengthen ye the weak hands".